コンテンツにスキップ

 Title: "OLLIE IN" (wooden graining, special printing)

-Congratulations on winning the grand prize.
-Please tell us frankly how you feel now.
+Congratulations on winning the Grand Prize.
+Please tell us frankly how you feel right now.

-I was very grateful and pleased.
-It was a new way of expression for me, so it has encouraged me to continue my work in the future.
+I was very grateful and happy.
+It was a new way of expression for me, so it has encouraged me to continue creating in the future.

 What made you decide to become an artist?

-There were several motivations, but I think it was because I wanted to convey the emotions and imagination I felt to someone else.
+There were several reasons for this, but I think it was because I wanted to convey to someone the emotions and imagination I felt.

 What made you decide to apply this time?